marksweiss/blank-generation/README.md

     * "State"
     * "CreatedAt"
     * "MaxPurchasePrice"
+    * "Notes"

 In a realistic set of test data, each of these fields would contain a different distribution of values.
 The "CustId" would be a sequence of integers.
 The "Name" might be a random distribution from a file of real customer names.
 The "State" field might be a random distribution from a fixed set of state-code values.
 The "CreatedAt" might be a random distribution within a fixed start and end date.
 The "MaxPurchasePrice" might be a normal distribution around a known mean and standard deviation.
+"Notes" could just be some random string data within a certain length.

 Here is the code to create this test data and return it as JSON, using Rails-style syntax for creating generators: